Market Design with Distributional Objectives: Main Proofs

 and go to Step 3.
-Otherwise, go to Step 4. \item[Step 3] Add 1 to $k$ and go to Step 2. \item[Step 4] Return $X_{k}$ and stop. \end{description} In words, $X_k$ and $R_k$ collect the set of accepted and rejected contracts, respectively.
-The process of modifying $\xi_k$ is motivated by the following lemma.
+Otherwise, go to Step 4. \item[Step 3] Add 1 to $k$ and go to Step 2. \item[Step 4] Return $X_{k}$ and stop. \end{description} The process of modifying $\xi_k$ is motivated by the following lemma.

 \begin{lemma} Let $X'\subseteq X$, $x\in X\backslash X'$, and $(c,t)\in \mathcal{C}\times \mathcal{T}$ be such that $\xi(\{x\})=\chi_{c,t}$.
 Suppose that there exists a maximal distribution $\xi$ in $\Xi^*(X)$ with $\xi(X')\leq \xi$.
 Then, the following implication holds: if there exists a maximal distribution $\xi^*$ in $\Xi^*(X)$ such that $\xi(X'\cup \{x\})\leq \xi^*$, then either (i) $\xi(X'\cup \{x\})\leq \xi$, or (ii) there exists $(c',t')\in \mathcal{C}\times \mathcal{T}$ such that $\xi+\chi_{c,t}-\chi_{c',t'}\in \Xi^*(X)$ and $\xi(X'\cup \{x\})\leq \xi+\chi_{c,t}-\chi_{c',t'} $. \end{lemma} \begin{proof}[Proof of Lemma \ref{lem:modified}] We consider two cases.